GhostInTheSteiner/NoAH/README.md

 fun^10 x int^40 = Ir2 contains an Autohotkey-Script to ease up editing in Kdenlive.
 It adds a few convenient shortcuts to e.g. easily fade-in or fade-out images.

-For an example of what content it allows to generate see this playlist:
+For an example of what content NoAH allows to generate see this playlist:

 https://youtube.com/playlist?list=PLy_Bwyf7LCb5c73MCP0JRgVd2uovEYRoN